ilvfruits/stackoverflow-survey-2025/docs/_posts/2025-12-22-salary-prediction-report.md

 ---
 layout: post
-title: "Predicting Developer Salary Using the 2025 Stack Overflow Survey"
+title: "Can We Predict the Salary of a Developer?"
 tags: [data-analysis, machine-learning, stackoverflow]
 ---